Stu042/Cy/README.md

 		print("{name} says hi.\n")

 	int NameLength():
-		return name.count	// str is an array of int8, arrays have a member named, count
+		return name.length	// str is an array of int8, arrays have a member named, length
 ```

 ### Resources